Convert LLP

 TaxClue reviews the LLP's MCA status (pending filings, charges, DIN status), current LLP Agreement, partner/contribution details, and financials.
 The proposed shareholding structure of the new Pvt Ltd — share capital, allocation to each partner, and director designations — is agreed.
 Tax neutrality conditions under Section 47(xiiib) are verified and structured into the conversion plan.

 TaxClue searches for and reserves an available company name via MCA's RUN (Reserve Unique Name) facility.
 The proposed name must end "Private Limited", must not conflict with existing companies or trademarks, and must be distinctive.
 TaxClue pre-screens multiple name options before filing RUN to minimise rejection risk.
-The approved name is reserved for 20 days — giving time to complete the conversion documents.
+The approved name is reserved for 20 days.

 All partners of the LLP pass a unanimous resolution consenting to conversion into a Private Limited Company.
 TaxClue drafts the resolution in the form required under Rule 37 of the Companies (Authorised to Register) Rules, 2014 — specifying the proposed company name, share capital structure, proposed directors, and the terms of conversion.
 All partners sign.